 Digital art of people on stack of books, near letters MBA, with calculator

-Going to business school for your M.B.A. will help you develop a strong foundation of business knowledge so you can understand how organizations work, while forging a path of career advancement for yourself.
-Of course, it is a huge investment of both money and time, so you want to be sure that you choose a college that best supports your career goals.
+Going to business school for your MBA will help you develop a strong foundation of business knowledge so you can understand how organizations work while forging a path of career advancement for yourself.
+Of course, it's a huge investment of both money and time, so you want to be sure that you choose a college that best supports your career goals.
+When searching for the right Business school for your degree goals, start with some research about yourself.
+Think about your expectations, current lifestyle, and responsibilities: How will school fit into that picture?
+Can you attend full-time, or will you need a more flexible solution such as part-time, weekend, or online classes?
+Are you willing to travel or relocate for a specific school?
+How much loan debt can you realistically take on?
+Once you have a general idea of the size and scope of your ideal MBA program, you can begin narrowing down your list of potential schools.
+Here are some tips on doing just that.

-Go online or hit the library or bookstore, and look at guidebooks or lists of business schools and/or M.B.A. programs.
-National publications can be a good place to start, but you should also see if schools near you might have the kind of program you’re seeking.
-If you had a good experience at your undergraduate institution, you can see if it offers a graduate business program as well.
+Go online and start your search simply by looking for lists of reputable business schools and/or MBA programs.
+National publications can be a good place to start, but you should also see if schools nearby you might have the kind of program you’re seeking, and you can look for more local information.
+If you had a good experience at your undergraduate institution, you should see if the school offers graduate programs as well because applying to a school you're familiar with may make it a lot easier to get in.

-There are some very selective M.B.A. programs out there, so make sure you have the qualifications to gain acceptance to whichever ones you apply to.
-You’ll likely have to take the GMAT or GRE, for starters, and may also need to have carried a certain GPA as an undergraduate.
-Some business schools require additional materials such as essays, work samples, and/or letters of reference too.
+There are some very selective MBA programs out there, so make sure you have the qualifications to gain acceptance to whichever ones you apply to.
+If you're still in your undergrad program, you need to keep your grades up, as most programs require you to have a certain GPA as an undergraduate.
+You’ll likely have to take the GMAT or GRE in addition to many business schools requiring additional materials such as essays, work samples, and/or letters of reference too.

-If you have a handful of business schools you’re interested it, reach out directly to them with questions and concerns.
-Nearly every school is on Facebook and Twitter, and most would be happy to put you in touch with a current student to get the scoop on what the program is like.
-You can also e-mail specific questions to the admission or financial aid office, and request a campus visit to see what the vibe is in person.
+If you have a handful of business schools you’re interested in, reach out directly to program departments for each school with questions and concerns.
+Nearly every college or university is on social media, and most would be happy to put you in touch with a current student to get the scoop on what the program is like.
+You can also email specific questions to the admission or financial aid office, and request a campus visit to see what the vibe is in person (college tours aren't only for undergrads!).

 Like what you’re reading?